ysunlab/PipelineDog/startFromScratch.md

 This tutorial introduces a simple example to use PipelineDog Web App.
 You should have some knowledge of the Unix/Linux command-line operations, and have access to a machine with bash (a Unix shell).

+A video tutorial similar to, but containing less information than, this guide can be accessed [here](https://youtu.be/9NZ_g77evpA).

 ##1.
-With a compatible web browser, go to www.pipeline.dog
+With a compatible web browser, go to web.pipeline.dog
-Visit this web address (www.pipeline.dog) with a compatible web browser, and you have reached the PipelineDog Web App.
+Visit this web address (web.pipeline.dog) with a compatible web browser, and you have reached the PipelineDog Web App.
 The current list of tested compatible web browers are: Safari (v 10.0.1 or above), Opera (v 40.0 or above), and Chrome (v 54.0 or above).

 You should arrive a web page similar to this one:
 <p align="center">